Prerna-986/c-networking/README.md

 In full-duplex , both stations can transmit and receive simultaneously The full-duplex mode is like a tW<D-way street with traffic flowing in both directions at the same time.
-In full-duplex mode, si~nals going in one direction share the capacity of the link: with signals going in the other din~c~on.
+In full-duplex mode, si~nals going in one direction share the capacity of the link: with signals going in the other direction.
 This sharing can occur in two ways: Either the link must contain two physically separate tranmsmissiIDn paths, one for sending and the other for receiving; or the capacity of the ch:arillilel is divided between signals traveling in both directions.